What is Cardiology?

 Electrophysiology Study or EPS involves introducing electrodes into the heart.
 The electrodes so introduced monitor the abnormalities in the heart rhythm and conduction.
 On the other hand, Radiofrequency Catheter Ablation or RFA is done to deliver radiofrequency electrical energy.
 The energy produces superficial burns in order to remove the abnormal focus.

-Fontan is a surgical process that is carried on the pediatric patients having single ventricles in the heart.
+Fontan is a surgical process that is carried out on pediatric patients having single ventricles in the heart.
 The treatment involves the diversion of venous blood from IVC (Inferior Vena Cava) and SVC (Superior Vena Cava) to the pulmonary arteries.

 Heart port surgery